10 Masterful Email Marketing Campaign Examples

 Awareness

 Email marketing is a great way to build brand awareness.
-While you’re promoting your products and services, it’s also about establishing your identity as a company.
+While you're promoting your products and services, you're also establishing your identity as a company.

 You can do this through the tone of your copywriting and the subject line, colors, formatting, fonts, and graphics you use.